David Hensley Player Props: Astros vs. White Sox

 - Hensley hit .345 with two doubles, a triple, a home run and five walks.

-- In two of 20 games last season, Hensley drove in a run, and he picked up multiple RBIs both times.
+- In two of 20 games last year, Hensley drove in a run, and he picked up multiple RBIs both times.

-- He scored a run in five of 20 games last year (25.0%), including scoring multiple runs twice.
+- In five of 20 games last year (25.0%), he scored a run, including two games with multiple runs.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.